- October 1-2, 2021

 - Synergize & Harmonize information sheet

-Similar to earlier Coalition Institutes, BCCI 3 will have three components.
-Phase 2, an intensive 2-day event will happen on October 1-2.
-We are eager to have you join us!
+Similar to earlier Coalition Institutes, BCCI 3 had three components.
+Phase 2, an intensive 2-day event took place on October 1-2.

 About BCCI 3